alfredodeza/llmops-duke-aipi/README.md

 * [MLOps Platforms: Amazon SageMaker and Azure ML-Week5](https://www.coursera.org/learn/mlops-aws-azure-duke/home/week/5)
 * [MLOps Platforms: Amazon SageMaker and Azure ML-Week4](https://www.coursera.org/learn/mlops-aws-azure-duke/home/week/4)

-**Weekly Demo delivery:** How would adding a cloud platform enable your application?
+**Weekly Demo video prompt:** How would adding a cloud platform enable your application?
 What are some potential drawbacks in using an LLM platform?

 ### Week 12: Final Presentations